Robert Redford: Death and tributes

-On September 16, 2025, Redford died in his sleep at his home in Sundance, Utah, at the age of 89.
+Redford died in his sleep at his home in Sundance, Utah, on September 16, 2025, at the age of 89.
 Several of Redford's co-stars paid tribute to him, including frequent collaborator Jane Fonda, who wrote, "He meant a lot to me and was a beautiful person in every way.
 He stood for an America that we have to keep fighting for."
+Fonda later added: "I was always in love with him.
+The most gorgeous human being and such great values.
+And he did a lot for movies, he really changed movies, lifted up independent movies."
 His Out of Africa co-star Meryl Streep wrote, "One of the lions has passed.
 Rest in peace, my lovely friend."
 His The Way We Were co-star Barbra Streisand released a lengthy statement, which read in part, "Bob was charismatic, intelligent, intense, always interesting—and one of the finest actors ever."
+Streisand later appeared at the 98th Academy Awards to talk about her positive memory of working with him.
 His All the President's Men co-star Dustin Hoffman paid tribute to Redford, writing, "Working with Redford...was one of the greatest experiences I've ever had...I'll miss him".

-Journalist Bob Woodward, whom Redford portrayed in All the President's Men, also paid tribute calling Redford a close friend and a "principled force for good".
-Others who commented on Redford's death include politicians such as current U.S. president Donald Trump, former U.S. president Barack Obama, the former First Lady Hillary Clinton and former vice president Al Gore.
+Journalist Bob Woodward, whom Redford portrayed in All the President's Men, also paid tribute, calling Redford a close friend and a "principled force for good".
+Others who commented on Redford's death include politicians such as incumbent U.S. president Donald Trump, former U.S. president Barack Obama, former First Lady Hillary Clinton and former vice president Al Gore.
 Numerous prominent figures from the entertainment industry paid tribute to Redford, including filmmakers such as Martin Scorsese and Ron Howard, and actors such as Morgan Freeman, Leonardo DiCaprio, Julianne Moore, Mark Ruffalo, Scarlett Johansson and Reese Witherspoon.

-Redford was laid to rest on his property in Sundance after a private funeral.
+Redford was buried on his property in Sundance after a private funeral.
+At the 98th Academy Awards, Barbra Streisand eulogized Redford during the in memoriam segment.
+She also briefly sang "The Way We Were".